Differential item functioning via robust scaling: Numerical Examples

 Figure \ref{fig:2} provides another perspective on the breakdown of the R-DIF procedure.
 The figure shows that the breakdown of the R-DIF test can be explained in terms of the breakdown of the R-DIF estimator of the IRT scaling parameter.
-It also provides an empirical illustration of the connection between IRT-based scaling and DIF analysis, as discussed previously.